 There are times when we all need assistance to help ourselves change from one state into another.
-The role of psychotherapy is to provide a range of solutions to enable us to acheive change rapidly and effectively.
+The role of psychotherapy is to provide a range of solutions to enable us to achieve change rapidly and effectively.

 In all cases a client's individual needs and preferences are taken into consideration when developing a therapeutic approach for that person.
 We are all individuals and it follows that therapy should also be individually designed for the individual.

 To show why a broad approach is critical the following example shows how a dog-phobia can be expressed ("done") in at least two very different ways.
 Because we have different ways of "doing" our issues it stands to reason that we also need a number of approaches to "undo" them.
 "Brain function and how we 'do' phobias"

 Client confidentiality is of great importance and is assured at all times.
 All work in undertaken in accordance with the code of conduct set by the BSCH.